sharife/goldenthread-v2/site/content/productions/the-language-of-wild-berries.md

   Google Podcast, and Spotify.

-  The past, present, and future collide in the touching story of a couple’s annual road trips to the Caspian Sea and the mysterious stranger following them. **Naghmeh Samini**’s play is a rare glimpse into the lives of contemporary Iranians, as well as her first English production in the United States.
+  The past, present, and future collide in the touching story of a couple’s annual road trips to the Caspian Sea and the mysterious stranger following them. **Naghmeh Samini**’s play is a rare glimpse into the lives of contemporary Iranians, as well as her first English language production in the United States.

   *Donya and Davood celebrate their wedding anniversary by traveling to the same sea side town where they spent their honeymoon.
 But on this trip, their 10th anniversary, a mysterious young man is following them.
 Who is he?
 What does he want?
 Trying to solve the mystery of the young man throws Donya and Davood into a time warp recalling their past nine anniversary trips.
 They remember what they have forgotten.
 But will that be enough to save their marriage?*